WASHINGTON, D.C. —

 Each show features two to three artists whose work brings awareness to social issues.
 The season’s first episode focuses on the Arab Spring with artists whose roots tie them to the countries in the Middle East, including calligraphist El Seed, who lives in Canada where he uses graffiti to help change public perceptions in Arabic script.

-which in Iran means “underground,” has been quickly gaining attention and an audience on social media, including the program’s Youtube channel
+ZirZameen, which in Iran means “underground,” has been quickly gaining attention and an audience on social media, including the program’s Youtube channel, which has attracted more than 10,000 views.
+One Facebook fan urged Iranians to stop watching government funded TV, and to “start watching this [ZirZameen] on VOA!”

 “The show is crossing so many barriers in the relationship between VOA and the underground community,” says Sarshar.
 “More and more I am starting to get access to people who would normally say no to VOA.
 However, I really want to attract the Iranian underground artists, and I’m hoping they will see the show and like it.”